-- Subject: Conclusion of Wildfire Emergency Response in [Location] - Message: - o The emergency response to the wildfire in [Location] is now concluded. - o Thank you to all residents for their cooperation and patience. - Recovery efforts will continue, and affected individuals are encouraged to seek available assistance. - Stay informed through official channels for ongoing updates on recovery and rebuilding.
+- Subject: Conclusion of Wildfire Emergency Response in [Location] - Message: - The emergency response to the wildfire in [Location] is now concluded. - Thank you to all residents for their cooperation and patience. - Recovery efforts will continue, and affected individuals are encouraged to seek available assistance. - Stay informed through official channels for ongoing updates on recovery and rebuilding.

-For any further information or assistance, contact [emergency contact information].
-For any further information or assistance, contact [emergency contact information].
+• For any further information or assistance, contact [emergency contact information].